Preveen369/Preveen369/README.md

 🤝 Seeking guidance on **scaling apps & cloud deployment**
 🌱 Expanding skills in **React, Node.js, and Cloud Technologies**
 💬 Ask me about **MERN, Firebase, or Android App Development**
-⚡ Fun fact: I built a chatbot that plans trips better than most humans!
+⚡ Built a chatbot that plans trips better than most humans!

 ---